 - 1. MAXIMUMS.
 Building heights shall not exceed the maximums shown in Figure 5.2. - 2.
 HEIGHT AREA 1 MINIMUMS.
 In Height Area 1, new residential, office, and mixed-use buildings shall be built to a minimum of 4 stories and 45 feet to provide an appropriate development intensity for their location near transit.
-There is no height minimum for new retail development in Height Area 1, or for changes of use within existing buildings. - 3.
-HEIGHT EXCEPTIONS IN HEIGHT AREA - 1.
-In Height Area 1, projects may potentially exceed the maximum height limit provided they meet all applicable design and development regulations, provide significant community benefits as approved by the City, and undergo a negotiated development and design review process with the City.
-Any required community benefits will be negotiated with the City.
+There is no height minimum for new retail development in Height Area 1, or for changes of use within existing buildings.
+Ground-floor residential units or non-residential space integrated with a larger building are permissible as long as the larger building complies with the height minimums specified for Area 1.